swiftlang/swift-evolution/proposals/0525-rawspan-safe-loading-api.md

 These functions require the existence of `Span`, and have a minimum deployment target on Darwin-based platforms, where the Swift standard library is distributed with the operating system.

+`ByteOrder` is a new type and, as such, will come with availability.
+The functions that use a `ByteOrder` argument will share that same availability.

 ## Implications on adoption

 The additions described in this proposal require a new version of the Swift standard library.